By Nerea Boada, on 21 April 2021

 Why Social Listening Matters

 Social listening matters because it gives direct access to the online mood surrounding your brand, industry, and competition.
 Social listening benefits businesses in numerous ways.
-Here are a few ways social listening can have serious positive impact on your brand:
+Here are some ways social listening can have a serious positive impact on your brand.

 Using social listening allows you to know exactly how people feel about what you’re offering.
 You no longer need to guess about how your content marketing is landing-you know it’s relevant and targeted because you’ve been listening and you’ve made adjustments.

 By tracking mentions you can interact directly with the public.
 When people mention your brand in either a positive or negative light you can follow up immediately.
 If they’re praising your brand you can thank them and even follow up further through DMs.
-Obviously, if you’re getting plenty of positive response to a product or campaign, do more of the same!
-Conversely, if people are unhappy you can assure them that they’ve been heard and that you’re working on the problem.
+Obviously, if you’re getting plenty of positive responses to a product or campaign, do more of the same!
+Conversely, if people are unhappy, you can assure them they’ve been heard and are working on the problem.

 Social listening also helps to avoid PR disasters before they get out of hand.
 If one of your posts or campaigns has rubbed people the wrong way you can apologize or pull the ads before it's too late.
 Overall social listening shows people that you care and that you’re willing to be part of the bigger conversation.